Frequently Asked Questions

 Psychologists study the way people feel, think, act and interact.
 Clinical psychology uses science, theory and clinical knowledge to better understand, prevent, and reduce psychologically based distress and to promote well-being.
 Clinical psychologists receive six to nine years of training in psychological assessment, clinical formulation and therapy.
 They may work in research, teaching, forensic psychology or therapy settings.
 In Australia, endorsed Clinical Psychologists complete a Masters’ Degree or combined Masters/PhD in Psychology and undergo two further years of supervised training in a registrar program.
 In the UK, Clinical Psychologists complete a Clinical Doctorate.
 Currently Finland does not have a Clinical Psychology training program and there are very few clinical psychologists working in the country.

-Our psychotherapeutical approach is based on Cognitive Behavioural Therapy (CBT), including aspects of this such as Acceptance and Commitment Therapy (ACT) and Schema Therapy, as well as Solution Focused Therapy.
+Our psychotherapeutical approach is based on Cognitive Behavioural Therapy (CBT), including aspects of this such as Acceptance and Commitment Therapy (ACT) and Schema Therapy, and many of our psychologists are also trained in therapies such as Compassion Focused Therapy, DBT, CAT and other methodologies.

 Why should I see a psychologist?